jumanjihouse/docker-caddy/README.md

 middleware that depends on external tools, such as `git`.

+### Test

+We use circleci to build, test, and publish the image to Docker hub.
+We use [BATS](https://github.com/sstephenson/bats) to run the test harness.

 ### Pull an already-built image

     # All tags, where each tag follows the pattern